Skip to main content

 2. I consumers find value in being able to send messages to their bank

-Nearly 3 in 4 (70%) say they would find mobile alerts about suspicious banking "very useful," and the 94% says these types of alerts would be at least somehow useful.
-Attitudes about personalized bank promotions delivered via messaging have been a little less enthusiastic but still positive.
+Nearly 3 in 4 (70%) said they would find mobile alerts about suspicious banking activity "very useful," and 94% said these types of alerts would be at least somewhat useful.
+Attitudes toward personalized banking promotions delivered via messaging were slightly less enthusiastic but still positive.

 Which of these scenarios would you find useful?